You are listening to the Sean Hannity Radio Show Podcast.

 So, and that's been my point, which is what people want are alternative policies.

-What I would have thought the Democrats would have done on health care, Would be to offer some fixes to Obamacare.
+What I would have thought the Democrats would have done on health care would be to offer some fixes to Obamacare, say, this is our alternative.

 It's better than what the Republicans have come up with.

-Instead, they're just saying no, no, no, to everything.
+Instead, they're just saying no, no, no to everything.

-Let me ask you this, John, because you know, I wrote a note to somebody who went to work in the Trump White House, and the note was simple.
+Let me ask you this, John, because, you know, I wrote a note to somebody who went to work in the Trump White House.

-It was like you've got to understand the left is not going to be happy unless they impeach Donald Trump, stop his agenda, hopefully they'll get him mugshotted and perp walked and handcuffed and put in jail.
+It was like, you've got to understand the left is not going to be happy unless they impeach Donald Trump, stop his agenda.

-And and talk radio too.
+And talk radio, too.

-So in the process, how does this how do the American people begin to absorb and view all of this?
+So in the process, how does this, how do the American people begin to absorb and view all of this?

-The bad part for the Democrats, the really bad part for the Democrats is they've become the Chuck Schumer saboteurs, where they'd rather keep open borders where criminals and drug dealers are coming into the country and have have that going on than securing the border.
+The bad part for the Democrats, the really bad part for the Democrats is they've become the Chuck Schumer saboteurs, where they'd rather keep open borders where criminals and drug dealers are coming into the country and have that going on than securing the border.

 What's going to happen is the president's going to pick up momentum as he focuses on policies.